astropy/astropy/docs/utils/data.rst

    to download it.

  * Optionally, in this file, set ``astropy.utils.data.conf.remote_timeout = 0`` to
-   prevent any attempt to download any file from the worker nodes; if you do this you will need to override this setting in your script that does the actual downloading.
+   prevent any attempt to download any file from the worker nodes; if you do this, you will need to override this setting in your script that does the actual downloading.